What is a Will?

 A will is a document that states what happens to your possessions, including property and money, after you pass away.

-Knowing that your loved ones will inherit your money and property can give you peace of mind – not only will your hard-earned estate be in good hands, but your family will have extra financial security too.
+Knowing that your loved ones will inherit your money and property can give you peace of mind.
+Your hard-earned estate will be in good hands, and your family may also benefit from greater financial security.

-Writing a will also ensures you don’t pay too much inheritance tax.
-Possessions left to your spouse or civil partner are usually inherited tax-free, and if you leave a property to your children (including adopted, fostered or step-children) then anything they inherit from you has a higher tax-free threshold than if you left the property to someone else, provided your estate is worth less than £2 million.
+Writing a will can also help ensure your estate is passed on in a tax-efficient way.
+Possessions left to your spouse or civil partner are usually inherited tax-free, and if you leave a property to your children, including adopted, fostered or step-children, they may benefit from a higher inheritance tax threshold, provided your estate is worth less than £2 million.

-If you make a will you also have the opportunity to leave some money to charity.
-This is a good way of helping out causes that are close to you, and if you leave a big enough donation (10% of the value of your estate) then the inheritance tax rate will be reduced from 40% to 36%.
+If you make a will, you also have the opportunity to leave money to charity.
+This can support causes that matter to you, and if you leave a large enough donation, 10% of the value of your estate, the inheritance tax rate may be reduced from 40% to 36%.

 Find out more about why you should write a will and what to consider before making a will.